 The Statewide Coordinated Entry Manager will, at their discretion, require a case conference to review and resolve rejection decisions by Receiving Programs.
 The purpose of the case conference will be to resolve barriers to the household receiving the indicated level of service.
 Such a case conference will be held in all instances in which the household is declined by three projects and/or remains literally homeless.
-The Statewide Coordinated Entry Manager will determine which parties will attend the case conference, which may include but are not limited to the Regional Assessment Entity, the Coordinating Entity, the Receiving Program(s), the Funding Agency, the household, and others as necessary.
-The Coordinating Entity will make logistical arrangements for the case conference, including but not limited to notifying all parties.
+The Statewide Coordinated Entry Manager will determine which parties will attend the case conference, which may include but are not limited to the CES Assessor, the CES Lead Agency, the Receiving Program(s), the Funding Agency, the household, the Primary Worker, and others as necessary.
+The CES Lead Agency will make logistical arrangements for the case conference, including but not limited to notifying all parties.